 - Attracting young people who would not normally consider a career in the NHS or who are unaware of the variety of roles available provides an opportunity for organisations to identify and shape their skills to specific roles.

-We have produced a template business case presentation to further assist you with presenting your business case to your board.
-The presentation also includes key messages you can use for each member of your board.
+We have produced an editable presentation template to assist you in presenting the business case to your board.
+The presentation includes key messages you can use for each member of your board.